-- The Strategic Plan The Strategic Plan is reviewed annually, and was most recently updated in 2010 for Fiscal Years 2010 through 2015.
-It identifies the key initiatives that must be completed to achieve the Board's goals.
-The Strategic Plan and Business Plan are the basis for the Annual Budget and the Twenty-Year Financial Plan, and for measuring management and employee performance and are modified based on an analysis of business results; employee, customer, and climate surveys; external events (such as issues being considered by the Texas State Legislature); and benchmark comparisons with other transit agencies and private sector companies. - Service Plan/Transit System Plan The Service Plan, required under our enabling legislation, specifies the commitments for service provided to the service area cities including the specific locations of major transit facilities and fixed guideways.
-The Transit System Plan is the long-range planning tool that is updated to incorporate changes in the service area.
-It provides the vision and direction for DART's future capital projects and operating programs needed to improve regional mobility.
-The Transit System Plan is closely coordinated with development of the North Central Texas Council of Government's Regional Mobility Plan and is revised every five to six years.
+- Service Plan and Transit System Plan - The Service Plan, required by DART's enabling legislation, specifically describes the service provided including the locations of major transit facilities and fixed guideways.
+The Transit System Plan, which is not required by law, is the financially constrained long-range planning tool that is updated to incorporate changes in the service area.
+It provides the vision and direction for DART's future capital projects and operating programs that will be needed to improve regional mobility.
+The Transit System Plan is closely coordinated with development of the North Central Texas Council of Governments' Regional Mobility Plan and is revised periodically.
 The last revision was completed in Fiscal Year 2007 and focuses on transit needs and opportunities within the context of a 2030 horizon.
 The DART Board has initiated a revision to the existing 2030 Transit System Plan and is in the early stages of identifying the goals and objectives for this effort.
-The 2040 Plan is expected to be completed in Fiscal Year 2016 and will also be financially constrained.
+The 2040 Plan is expected to be completed in Fiscal Year 2016.

+- Annual Budget - DART's enabling legislation requires the Board to develop, recommend, and approve an annual budget.
+The Board must make its proposed annual budget available to the governing bodies of the cities in the service area for review and comment at least 30 days prior to its final adoption.
+The annual budget, which corresponds to the first year of the Twenty-Year Financial Plan, enumerates the amounts authorized for operating expenses, capital and non-operating costs, and debt service.

-- Twenty-Year Financial Plan The Twenty-Year Financial Plan addresses the affordability of the Transit System Plan and the timing of service and capital expansion projects.
+- Twenty-Year Financial Plan - The Twenty-Year Financial Plan addresses the affordability of the Transit System Plan and the timing of service and capital expansion projects.
 The Twenty-Year Financial Plan details projected sources and uses of cash for twenty years.
-The first year of the plan corresponds with the coming year's budget, and the first five years of the plan reflects the coming year's Business Plan.
-The final 15 years of the plan validate the affordability of our long-range Transit System Plan, and include our commitments for future system expansion and the issuance and repayment of debt. - Financial Standards The Board's Financial Standards establish limits for capital expansion, the issuance of debt, and the maintenance of cash reserves.
+The approved Annual Budget is used as the first year of the plan, and the Business Plan is reflected in the first five years of the plan.
+The final 15 years of the plan validate the affordability of our long-range Transit System Plan, and include our commitments for future system expansion and the issuance and repayment of debt.

+- Business Plan - DART's Business Plan provides a comprehensive summary of the Agency's plans and commitments and outlines how DART will employ projected resources to achieve its goals and strategic priorities.

+- Financial Standards - The Board's Financial Standards establish limits for capital expansion, the issuance of debt, and the maintenance of cash reserves.
 These standards are the basis for our Financial Plan projections.
-The Board has also approved Business Planning Parameters that establish operating service levels, management performance objectives, and policy limitations for projecting major sources and uses of cash. - Key Performance Indicators The Business Plan provides a detailed outline of our performance projections and commitments for each mode of service and DART as a whole.
+The Board has also approved Business Planning Parameters that establish operating service levels, management performance objectives, and policy limitations for projecting major sources and uses of cash.

+- Key Performance Indicators - The Business Plan provides a detailed outline of our performance projections and commitments for each mode of service and DART as a whole.
 The Plan includes "scorecards" addressing key operating, financial, and quality measures (called "Key Performance Indicators") and identifying initiatives necessary to improve performance.
-The Business Plan defines how management will achieve the key initiatives presented in the Strategic Plan. - Five-Year Action Plan The Five-Year Action Plan provides detailed discussions of our plans to increase bus and rail ridership through service improvements for a five-year period.
+The Business Plan defines how management will achieve the key initiatives presented in the Strategic Plan.

+- Five-Year Action Plan - The Five-Year Action Plan provides detailed discussions of our plans to increase bus and rail ridership through service improvements for a five-year period.